automationgurus/automationgurus.github.io/src/docs/deploy-management-group-hierarchy.md

     - Root MG can be renamed using our ARM Template

-    - 'Start using MG' muse be done to proceed
+    - 'Start using management groups' action must be completed manually to proceed

     ![Start using Management Groups](img/deploy-management-group-hierarchy-001.jpg)